tp-link-extender/revival-archive/pages/revivals/yalp.md

 clients:
     - 2018
 overview: |
-    Yalp provides a refreshing experience with a custom site and multiple Yalp Exclusive games.
+    Yalp provides a refreshing experience with a custom site and multiple Yalp exclusive games.
 author: kz1
 ---